MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

   - **Timestamp:** Date and time of the event identified by the primary key.
   - **Event:** Name of the event you want to use.
 For example, a field called "UserAction" in a grocery store might be a coupon use by the customer.
   - **Details:** Detailed information about the event.
 For example, a field called "CouponValue" in a grocery store might be the currency value of the coupon.
+- Less than 20% of missing values in the data field of the entity provided

-For business accounts (B-to-B), optionally add customer data aligned toward more static attributes to ensure the model performs best:
+For business accounts (B-to-B), add customer data aligned toward more static attributes to ensure the model performs best:
 - **CustomerID:** Unique identifier for a customer.
 - **Created Date:** Date the customer was initially added.
 - **State or Province:** State or province location of a customer.